Juanvvc/radioModuleTFT/README.md

 - Radio frequencies: COM1, COM2, NAV1, NAV2 (and their standby freqs); ADF (only current); Transponder.
 - Dials: Course in the HI; radials of the OBS1, OBS2; QNH for the barometer.

+# Souce code

 The Arduino source code is in `radioPanelTFT.ino`.
 Check the headers for building instructions and pin configuration.

-Note: `radioPanel7S.old` is an old version that worked with five 7-segment modules.
+`radioPanel7S.old` is an old version that worked with five 7-segment modules.
 Provided for reference.

+Several themes are available, but you must build the project to select one or the other: white on blue, green on black, orante on black.

+`radioModule.py` is a Python dirver.
+You must run this driver in your PC.
+Windows are Linux are supported.
+See below.

+All the source code and resources is under the GPL.

 # Installation